GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/java/index.md

 **Parameters:**

 - client_id: Client ID from OpenID Connect Provider (OP).
-Should be passed with the Client Secret
+Should be passed with the Client Secret.
 - client_secret: Client Secret from OpenID Connect Provider (OP).
-Should be passed with the Client ID
+Should be passed with the Client ID.
 - opHost: URL of the OpenID Connect Provider (OP)
 - op_discovery_path: (Optional) Path to discovery document.
-For example if it's https://client.example.com/.well-known/openid-configuration then path is blank .
-But if it is https://client.example.com/oxauth/.well-known/openid-configuration then path is oxauth
+For example if it's https://client.example.com/.well-known/openid-configuration then path is blank.
+But if it is https://client.example.com/oxauth/.well-known/openid-configuration then path is oxauth.
 - scope: (Optional) A scope is an indication by the client that it wants to access some resource provided by the OpenID Connect Provider (OP)

-- host: the URL of the oxd server
+- host: the URL of the oxd-server
-- port: the port of the oxd server
+- port: the port of the oxd-server

 **Request:**